SolarLiner/implementing-testing/README.md

 ## Step 2: Get some automation going on

-Now that we have everything ready, we'll strap Travis CI on
+Now that we have everything ready, we'll strap Travis CI onto our repo.
+For the end user, Travis will be the most important part of the project as it will be able to test and build your project for you.
+Once you've activated Travis for your repo, check "build only if travis.yml is present" and maybe activate a daily or weekly build of your project, depending on how often it is updated.

+### Configuring Travis CI